rbisdorff/Digraph3/docSphinx/tutorial.rst

-This way, the *Bachet* ranking rules deliver efficient tools for constructing convincing partial rankings providing by the way an effective tool for computing first or last choice recommendations, actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
+This way, the *Bachet* ranking rules deliver efficient tools for constructing convincing partial rankings providing by the way a tool for computing potential first or last choice recommendations, actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute **weak rankings** --rankings with ties-- by sorting the multicriteria performance records into relative or absolute performance **quantile equivalence classes**.

 This order statistics based **rating** approach is presented in the following tutorials.